 TStv, a new pay TV company, is beginning a journey to challenge the largest company in Africa by market valuation.
 Naspers which owns MultiChoice operates the DStv brand across sub-Saharan Africa.
 DStv is a digital satellite TV service which leads its category in the region.
-It is well funded by South Africa’s Naspers which has a valuation of $100 billion, more than 30% of the total market value of the Nigerian Stock Exchange.
+It is well funded by South Africa’s Naspers which has a valuation of $100 billion.

 DStv (Digital Satellite Television) is MultiChoice’s digital satellite TV service in Sub-Saharan Africa, launched in 1995, providing various bouquets offering general entertainment, movies, lifestyle & culture, sport, documentaries, news & commerce, children, music, religion and consumer channels to MultiChoice subscribers.